 - Whisk together olive oil, apple cider vinegar, and maple syrup.
 Add this and the sprouts to a large mixing bowl and stir until the sprouts are coated.
 Transfer the sprouts to the baking sheet and sprinkle with salt and pepper.

 - Top with toasted pine nuts and enjoy!

 If you make this recipe, remember to rate and review it in the comments below!

 And if you’re looking for other delicious brussels sprouts recipes, check out some of my favorites:

 - Brussels Sprouts Hash with Pears and Shallots

 - Honey Mustard Brussels Sprouts and Chickpea Bowls

 Apple Cider Brussels Sprouts

-In a bowl, mix the olive oil, vinegar, and syrup.
-Add the brussels sprouts and toss until coated.
+- In a mixing bowl, mix the olive oil, vinegar, and syrup.
+Add the Brussels sprouts and toss until coated.
+Season with salt and pepper.
 Transfer to baking sheet, and bake for 25-30 minutes or until slightly charred.